ssi-dk/GenEpi-BioTrain_Virtual_Training_7/practicals_s2_phylo.md

 2. Where are the colors for the regions defined?
 Can you change one of them?
 3. What are the rectangles colored by?

-If you have time, try to change some of the settings in the script.
+If you have some extra time, try to change some of the settings in the script.